A possession order is a court order that ends your right to live in a property.

 - postpone the possession order

-What if I did not attend the hearing?
+Changing an order if you did not attend the hearing

-It will depend on why you did not attend the court hearing but the most common reason for an application to be set aside is that you did not attend court when the possession order was made.
+The most common reason for an application to be set aside is that you did not attend court when the possession order was made, but the court's decision will depend on why you did not attend the court hearing.
 An application on this basis can sometimes be used even after you have been evicted.

 The court will normally look at several factors when deciding whether to set aside a possession order, including: